cherylfong/android-dev/README.md

 ## Week 0

 ### My Hello World Application

-### App Description
-This app changes the text color on the screen.
+Description: This app changes the text color on the screen.

 ### App Walk-though
 ![Shows the ouput of this app](week0_gif1)